-^{}Chaudhary: Naval Postgraduate School (lhartman@nps.edu); Iyer: University of Notre Dame (liyer@nd.edu).
+^{}Emails: lhartman@nps.edu; liyer@nd.edu.
 We are grateful to several seminar and conference participants for helpful comments.
 We thank Uriel Galace, Michael Morris and Maya Reddy for able research assistance, and the Helen Kellogg Institute for International Studies at the University of Notre Dame for financial support.